swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 `\P{...}` matches the inverse of `\p{...}`.

 Most of this is already present inside `Unicode.Scalar.Properties`, and we propose to round it out with anything missing, e.g. script and script extensions.
-(API is _TBD_, still working on it)
+(API is _TBD_, still working on it.)

 Even though we are not proposing any `Character`-based API, we'd like to discuss with the community whether or how to extend them to grapheme clusters.
 Some options: